erikgrinaker/toydb/docs/architecture/sql-optimizer.md

             └─ Scan: genres
 ```

-Even though we're filtering on `release >= 2000`, the `Scan` node still has to read all of them
+Even though we're filtering on `release >= 2000`, the `Scan` node still has to read all of them from
-from disk and send them via Raft, and the `NestedLoopJoin` node still has to join all of them.
+disk and send them via Raft, and the `NestedLoopJoin` node still has to join all of them.
+It would
-It would be nice if we could push this filtering into into the `NestedLoopJoin` and `Scan` nodes
+be nice if we could push this filtering into the `NestedLoopJoin` and `Scan` nodes and avoid this
-and avoid this work, which is exactly what `FilterPushdown` does.
+extra work, and this is exactly what `FilterPushdown` does.

 The only plan nodes that have predicates that can be pushed down are `Filter` nodes and
 `NestedLoopJoin` nodes, so we recurse through the plan tree and look for these nodes, attempting